netsec-ethz/fpki/smt_demo/README.md

 # SMT Demo
 This is a demo for the efficient and database-supported SMT implementation.

-Key and value stored in the SMT should be 32 bytes(using SHA256).
-Before using the SMT library, you should hash the key and values, and sort the key-value pair by hashed keys from low to high, before adding the pairs.
-One pair should be (32bytes, 32bytes), and the order should be (000,XXX), (001, XXX), (100, XXX), (111,XXX)
+The key and value stored in the SMT should be 32 bytes(you can use SHA256).
+Before using the SMT library, you should hash the key and values, and sort the key-value pairs by hashed keys from low to high, before adding the pairs into SMT(more details on the demo).
+One pair should be (32bytes, 32bytes), and the order should be (000, XXX), (001, XXX), (100, XXX), (111, XXX)

+You can use Update() to update one batch of key-value pairs.
+Commit() is optional if you don't want to store the SMT permanently.

+If you want to persist the SMT, you need:
+1. Commit() after every changes (after Update(){}).
+All changes after Commit() will not be stored in the database but memory.
+If the program crashes, the uncommitted changes will be lost.
+2. Store the Tree Head before terminating the program.
+You need the Tree Head to reload the SMT

+If you only want to run SMT in memory, Commit() is not useful.

 ## Functions
 ```